ujjwalguptaofficial/shivneri-examples/file-server/README.md

 # file-server

-This is a demo of how to server files in Shivneri framework
+This is a demo of how to serve files in Shivneri framework

 Below code in file src/file-server.cr contains code for exposing files

 ```
 Shivneri.folders = [
     {
-      path_alias: "/",
+      path: "/",
-      path:       File.join(Dir.current, "my_files"),
+      folder:  File.join(Dir.current, "my_files"),
     },
     {
-      path_alias: "static",
+      path: "/static",
-      path:       File.join(Dir.current, "static"),
+      folder:  File.join(Dir.current, "static"),
     },
     {
-      path_alias: "files",
+      path: "/files",
-      path:       File.join(Dir.current, "my_files"),
+      folder:  File.join(Dir.current, "my_files"),
     },
 ]
 ```

-From the above code, we are exposing different folders
+From the above code, we are exposing three folders

-* First folder exposed is "my_files" from root folder of this project with path alias "/".
+* First folder exposed is "my_files" from root folder of this project with path "/".
 It means when route will be "/", it will serve files from "my_files" folder.
-* Second folder exposed is "static" from root folder of this project with path alias "static".
+* Second folder exposed is "static" from root folder of this project with path "static".
 It means when route will be "/static", it will serve files from "static" folder.
 * Third is same as first except alias is "files".

 ## How to run